Lincoln Trail State Park (US-1007)

 # Dayton Aviation Heritage National Historical Park (US-0732)

 A short walk from the parking lot is the main memorial and on the other side of the memorial is a short wall with a great view to the north, including the Air Force Base runways.
-There are also a bunch of picnic tables and benches scattered around the memorial area and the wall.
+There are also a bunch of picnic tables and benches scattered around the memorial area.
 I set up at one end of the wall with my radio on top of the wall.
-It didn’t take long to get 10 QSOs on 20 meters.
+It didn’t take long to get 10 QSOs on 20 meters, maybe the great view of the horizon helped?

 For more info check out WD8RIF’s post about activating the site, along with this QRPer post.
 K4SWL also has a video of his activation at the interpretive center.